ammanis/levelSight-simple-game-analytic-tool/docs/source/maintain_troubleshoot.rst

 Additional Help
 ---------------
-For further assistance, contact the maintainers for support.
+For further assistance, contact the admin or the maintainers for support.